 Dollywood has expanded plenty since its opening, including the addition of more rides, roller coasters, theaters, a water park and a resort.
 In 2013, Parton announced a $300 million expansion to the theme park, adding as many as 2,500 jobs and even more amenities to the bustling tourist attraction; in 2018, the brand-new Wildwood Grove area opened.
 The country icon, who still appears at Dollywood as her schedule permits, calls the success of the park one of her proudest accomplishments to date.

 "I would honestly say that with all the awards and all the other things that I've done in my life, Dollywood is one of the greatest dreams that I've ever had come true," Parton tells News 24.
 "I am so proud of that I can't even begin to tell you.
 Dollywood is real special to me."

-In 2019, Dollywood will be the setting of a new Hallmark Channel Christmas movie, Christmas at Dollywood.
+Dollywood is the setting of a Hallmark Channel Christmas movie, 2019's Christmas at Dollywood.
 Additional information about the park, as well as ticket details, is available on the theme park's official website.

 WATCH: 11 Unforgettable Dolly Parton Moments